Jagurt/YT-API-in-React_project-for-Advanced-Internet_Technologies/README.md

 <details>
   <summary> *Related videos </summary>

-  Videos on side in PlayerMode are not are not related to played one<br />
+  Videos on side in PlayerMode are not related to played one<br />
   but are search results from ViewerMode.
 I didn't have time to make that work :(

   </details>